troytse/docker-php-laravel/README.md

 # Usage

-## apache-buster:
+## apache:
-This image was built based-on [php/apache-buster](https://hub.docker.com/_/php?tab=tags&page=1&name=apache-buster) image.
+This image was built based-on [php/apache](https://hub.docker.com/_/php?tab=tags&page=1&name=apache) image.
 Add support to Laravel's scheduled tasks, queue, and specify the execution user with `$UID` and `$GID`.
 The container will create the run user at startup.

 The Apache service, scheduled tasks (by `artisan schedule:run`), queue work processes (by `artisan queue:work`), and any commands by artisan will run as a user with `$UID` and `$GID`.